Japan's Sapporo unprepared for Olympics amid COVID-19 resurgence

 Sapporo is currently under a COVID-19 state of emergency amid a resurgence in coronavirus infections.

-Officials in the city say they still do not have key information, including the number of athletes to expect and details on health facilities, while opposition from residents to hosting part of the world's biggest multi-sporting event has grown.
+Officials in the city say they still don't have key information, including the number of athletes to expect and details on health facilities, while opposition from residents to hosting part of the world's biggest multi-sporting event has grown.

 "There's no action yet," said Takashi Okugi, a Sapporo city official in charge of Olympic preparations.
 "We don't have enough time."